 History of the Bharatiya Janata Party (BJP)

-The Bharatiya Janata Party (BJP) was officially founded in 1980, but its ideological roots go back to the Bharatiya Jana Sangh, which was established in 1951 by Syama Prasad Mukherjee.
+The Bharatiya Janata Party (BJP) was officially founded in 1980, but its ideological roots go back to the Bharatiya Jana Sangh, established in 1951 by Syama Prasad Mukherjee.

 Formation and Early Years

-In 1951, the Bharatiya Jana Sangh (BJS) was founded with a strong nationalist ideology, emphasizing Hindu values and cultural identity.
-After the Emergency imposed by Indira Gandhi (1975-1977), the BJS merged with several other parties to form the Janata Party.
+In 1951, the Bharatiya Jana Sangh (BJS) was founded with a strong nationalist ideology.
+After the Emergency, BJS merged into the Janata Party.

 The Birth of BJP (1980)

-After internal conflicts within the Janata Party, former members of the Bharatiya Jana Sangh re-established themselves as the Bharatiya Janata Party (BJP) in 1980, with Atal Bihari Vajpayee as its first president.
+After internal conflicts in Janata Party, BJS leaders re-formed themselves as BJP in 1980, with Atal Bihari Vajpayee as first president.

 Rise to Power